NEMO Science Museum is a popular science and technology museum located in one of Amsterdam's most renowned buildings.

-NEMO Essential Info
+NEMO Science Museum Essential Info

-Opening Times: 1000-1700 Tue-Sun, closed Mondays except June to August and Dutch school holidays.
+Opening Times: 1000-1730 Tue-Sun, closed Mondays except April to August and Dutch school holidays.

-Admission Prices (2013): Entry to Nemo costs €13.50.
+Admission Prices (2017): Entry to NEMO costs €16.50.
 Whilst children 0-3 get in for free, those 4 and over have to pay the full admission price - this could be expensive for a large group.
-However, Museumkaart holders get free entry.
+Museumkaart and Iamsterdam City card holders get free entry.

 Oosterdok 2, Amsterdam